Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control. In this article, we'll cover how to:

 Software Update Policy for macOS

-This profile allows remote configuration of System Preferences > Software Update > Advanced settings and additional update controls.
+This Profile allows remote configuration of System Preferences > Software Update > Advanced settings and additional update controls.

 Available update settings